180 (soundtrack): Development

 The film marked Sharreth's third Tamil film after Magic Magic 3D (2003) and June R (2006), and his second in Telugu after Kalavaramaye Madilo (2009).
 Due to his consecutive collaborations with Jayendra in advertisements, where he would share a great rapport with the latter, he had agreed to be part of the project.
 Sharreth recalled that he had almost composed over 180 songs for the film as he could give several ideas and options for the music.
 Jayendra claimed that the songs on the film were based on the concepts, which created the lyrics and transformed the visuals calling the music being a "treat to watch".
 Each songs were conceived for specific situations.

-The song "Rules Kidayadhu" performed by Tippu was shot over 1500 frames, which cinematographer Balasubramaniem called it as an "uphill task" and also difficult to choreograph.
-However, Dinesh who roped in for the song's choreography felt enthusiastic as the song was "fresh and challenging".
+Sharreth was asked to compose the film in tune with the slow-paced visuals of the films.
+Despite his rapport with Jayendra, he found it difficult it to satisfy him owing to his straightforwardness, admitting that "every time, when I compose a song thinking that it would be a great tune, Jayendra would call it a thrash after listening to it."
+He noted that he had to change tunes for numerous times at Jayendra's insistence or when he had changed the concept of the song.
+Throughout composing and recomposing, he found himself with "a kitty full of tunes, enough to last [him] quite a while".

+The song "Rules Kidayathu" was shot with the Phantom Flex camera, upon Jayendra's insistence, by slowing down the visuals; Jayendra said the "speaks about the little moments in life which we fail to enjoy."
 The film also featured a Portuguese number entitled "Continua" which was initially planned to be included in the soundtrack but was later omitted.
 Sharreth and Jayendra decided to record the track in Portugal for the authenticity, but due to time constraints, they brought in Brazilian singer Eliabe D Freitas to perform the track.
 Karky used an online translating tool to write the lyrics in Portuguese as he was unfamiliar with the language.
 He then cross-checked the lyrics with a Portuguese person, who claimed that the lyrics were "wonderful" and that Jayendra had to modify only 15 per cent of the film, for grammatical errors.
 Jayendra also said that the song plays an integral part in the film's events as "the film has a Portuguese connection and the song fits the film’s context quite well".